tdunning/duckdb-ui/README.md

 ---

-This extension, Ui, allow you to ... <extension_goal>.
+This extension, Ui, allows you to have a more advanced interface to your DuckDB instance.

 ## Building